8xFF/rfcs/text/0005-media-webrtc-sdk.md

 **_Response Data:_**: None

-`remain_seconds` is the time that the client has to reconnect to the server.
-If it's 0, the client should reconnect immediately.
+`remain_seconds` represents the remaining time that the client will be served by the server.
+In the event that a client needs to reconnect, it should do so before the remain_seconds expire to avoid interrupting the client session.

 In case of "shutdown", the client should reconnect by sending restart-ice request.